Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Possible experimental realizations of the atomic Josephson junction

-Before concluding two remarks are in order concerning the temperature and interactions. (i) In contrast to the 3D case, the 1D FFLO state is notably stable in response to a nonzero temperature.
+We finally discuss two issues concerning the temperature and interactions. (i) In contrast to the 3D case, the 1D FFLO state is notably stable in response to a nonzero temperature.
 In magnitude the critical temperature of the FFLO state is at the same order (\textit{i.e.}, a half or one third) of its unpolarized counterpart, $T_{BCS}\sim 4.54e^{-\pi ^2/2\gamma}T_F$, where $T_F$ is the Fermi temperature.
-Given an intermediate interaction $\gamma =1.6$, we estimate a critical temperature $T_{FFLO}\sim 0.10T_F$ at the trap center, which is well above the lowest temperature reported so far~\cite{riceprl}.
+Given an intermediate interaction $\gamma =1.6$, we estimate a critical temperature $T_{\text{FFLO}}\sim 0.10T_F$ at the trap center, which is well above the lowest temperature reported so far.
 We anticipate a lower transition temperature inside the weak link because of reduced density.
-However, it can be much enhanced by increasing $\gamma $. (ii) In practise, $g_{1d}$ is parameterized by a 3D scattering length $a_{3d}$, $g_{1d}=2\hbar ^2\omega _{\bot}a_{3d}/(1-Aa_{3d}/a_{\bot })$, where $a_{\bot }=\sqrt{\hbar /m\omega _{\bot}}$ and $A\simeq 1.0326$.
-The denominator indicates a confinement-induced Feshbach resonance that occurs when $a_{3d}\sim a_{\bot }$~\cite{ci-th}, as observed experimentally~\cite{ci-exp}.
-For $^6$Li, the background $a_{3d}\simeq 114$ {\rm nm}, and $a_{\bot }\sim 130$ {\rm nm} corresponding to $\omega _{\bot }\sim 2\pi \times 10^5$ {\rm Hz}.
-Therefore, by finely tuning the shape of double well potenital and hence $a_{\bot }$, the coupling constant $\gamma $ may be varied at will.
+However, it can be much enhanced by increasing $\gamma$. (ii) In practice, $g_{1d}$ is parameterized by a 3D scattering length $a_{3d}$, $g_{1d}=2\hbar ^2\omega _{\bot}a_{3d}/(1-Aa_{3d}/a_{\bot })$, where $a_{\bot }=\sqrt{\hbar /m\omega _{\bot}}$ and $A\simeq 1.0326$.
+The denominator indicates a confinement-induced Feshbach resonance that occurs when $a_{3d}\sim a_{\bot }$~\cite{cirth,ourcir}, as observed experimentally~\cite{cirexp}.
+For $^{6}$Li, using a Feshbach resonance the 3D scattering length $a_{3d}$ and hence the dimensionless coupling constant $\gamma$ can be changed at will.